-Besides having awesome nightlife, Montreal is one of the best places in Canada to eat!
+Besides having awesome nightlife, Montreal is not only one of the best places to visit in Canada, but also one of the best food cities in the world!
 Poutine, smoked meat sandwiches, and bagels are just a few of the delicacies you can enjoy.
 Once you’re filled to the brim, explore the historic sites including Vieux-Montreal and the Notre-Dame Basilica.

 Located on Vancouver Island, Victoria is the capital of British Columbia with a history dating back to the Victorian era.
 The city’s British colonial heritage is seen in the impressive Victorian architecture and charming streets.
 Couple that with its beautiful inner harbor and ocean views, it’s no wonder Victoria is one of the best places to visit in Canada.

 24. Jasper National Park